mjsuhonos/wikicore/README.md

 ---

+## Governance and Community

+Wiki Core is intentionally designed as a community project from the ground up — not a product of any single institution, and not beholden to any vendor or standards body.
+That independence is a feature, not a limitation.
+This project emerged from over a decade working on linked data infrastructure in academic libraries, and a growing conviction that the field needs an alternative that isn't owned by any single institution.

+The project is currently in early community formation.
+The core vocabulary and architecture reflect a year of experimentation and research, but the goal is explicitly not to present a finished system for adoption — it's to find collaborators who will stress-test the ideas, identify gaps, and help shape what Wiki Core becomes.

+### What we're looking for:

+Developers building discovery systems, cataloguing tools, or semantic pipelines who want an alternative to LCSH that is web-native, Wikidata-anchored, and machine-friendly.
+Ontologists and information scientists who see problems with existing controlled vocabularies and want to work on something better.
+Critics who think the approach is wrong in interesting ways.

+### How decisions get made (for now):

+Wiki Core is currently maintained by a single developer, but the explicit intention is to distribute governance as the community grows.
+Significant changes to vocabulary structure, identifier policies, or core philosophy will be discussed openly in GitHub Issues before implementation.
+Nothing about the architecture is considered settled.

+### What we explicitly don't want:

+For Wiki Core to become another project where one institution's priorities quietly dominate.
+If you're considering contributing, you have as much right to shape the direction as anyone.
+Contributions, critique, and questions are welcome via GitHub Issues or by reaching out directly.

+---

 ## Coverage

 Wiki Core is derived from Wikidata and filtered to items with English-language sitelinks (~10.1M of 116.6M total entities).
 Subject coverage is organized into two main tracks: **named classes** (things) and **humans** (people by occupation).